pmarcum/WorPT-Work-Plan-Tool-4-proposals/latexTableTemplates/NOTANONtasks/readme.md

 </li>

 <li><b>Examples</b>
 The below is an example of how one can change the appearance of the table within a LaTeX document.
-After copy/pasting the code to incorporate the table into my document, and then deciding that my task titles were too long to fit with the table in portrait mode, I uncommented the landscape flag and copy/pasted the 2 formatting lines that let me make the "Tasks" and "Expertise" columns wider (My team members have long last names, requiring a wider column than the default).
+After copy/pasting the code to incorporate the table into my document, and then deciding that my task titles were too long to fit with the table in portrait mode, I decided I needed to use landscape mode.
+I copy/pasted the landscape fla and the 2 formatting lines that control the "Tasks" and "Expertise" column widths.
+(My team members have long last names, requiring a wider column than the default).
 I also slightly altered the caption to be appropriate to my proposal.
 The result?
 A landscape-mode table that allows each task to appear in a single table row without spilling over into the next line, which is my preferred way to present these tables for easiest viewing.
 Here is a peek at what my LaTeX document looks like:
 <pre><code>
 \include{do_NOT_manually_edit/NOTANONtasks}

-\LandScapetrue                % uncomment for landscape table
+\LandScapetrue                 % puts table in landscape mode
 \def\TaskWidth{5.4in}          % width of leftmost ("Tasks") column
 \def\ExpertiseWidth{1.8in}     % width of rightmost ("Expertise") column